romainiac/The-Coding-Interview/coding-problems/array/two-sum.md

 #### Complexiy Analysis

-Time complexity: O(n).
+*Time complexity: O(n).
 We traverse the list containing nn elements only once.
-Each lookup in the table costs only O(1) time.
+Each lookup in the table costs only O(1) time.*

-Space complexity: O(n).
-The extra space required depends on the number of items stored in the hash table, which stores at most n elements.
+*Space complexity: O(n).
+The extra space required depends on the number of items stored in the hash table, which stores at most n elements.*

 # Notes

 I was confused at first because I did not realize it is ok if a value is overwritten in a hash table.
 For instance, the example `[3, 5, 3] , 6`.
 At first thought, putting the second 3 into a hash map will overwrite the first, and you won't have two *unique* 3's to add to 6.
 The thing I missed was that there would be a second pass of the original array, and not the map.
 Passsing through the array the second time, it will not matter which 3 is actually mapped.
 The only thing that matters is that a 3 exists in the map.

+We know we can not achieve better than `O(n)` because we have reached the BCR.
+Every element needs to be touched at least once.